Paraphilia: History of paraphilic terminology

-Definition of typical versus atypical interests

-Clinical literature contains reports of many paraphilias, only some of which receive separate entries in the diagnostic taxonomies of the American Psychiatric Association or the World Health Organization.
-There is disagreement regarding which sexual interests should be deemed paraphilic disorders versus normal variants of sexual interest.
-The DSM-IV-TR also acknowledges that the diagnosis and classification of paraphilias across cultures or religions "is complicated by the fact that what is considered deviant in one cultural setting may be more acceptable in another setting".
-Some argue that cultural relativism is important to consider when discussing paraphilias because there is wide variance concerning what is sexually acceptable across cultures.
-Consensual adult activities and adult entertainment involving sexual roleplay; novel, superficial, or trivial aspects of sexual fetishism; or incorporating the use of sex toys are not necessarily paraphilic.

 Criticism of common definitions

 There is scientific and political controversy regarding the continued inclusion of sex-related diagnoses such as the paraphilias in the DSM, due to the stigma of being classified as a mental illness.
 Some groups, seeking greater understanding and acceptance of sexual diversity, have lobbied for changes to the legal and medical status of unusual sexual interests and practices.
 Charles Allen Moser, a physician and advocate for sexual minorities, has argued that the diagnoses should be eliminated from diagnostic manuals.
 Ray Blanchard stated that the definition of paraphilia in the DSM done by concatenation (i.e., by listing a set of paraphilias) and that defining the term by exclusion (anything that is not normophilic) is preferable.